 What Does That Mean for Customers?

 On the surface, the bankruptcy of the largest competitive electricity provider and/or the bankruptcy of the largest power generation company in Texas would seem like a cause for concern for electricity customers.
 If TXU were to go bankrupt, would those customers be without electricity?
-Or if Luminent went bankrupt, does that mean that their electricity generation plants would go offline, leaving the Texas electric grid without much needed power?
+Or if Luminent went bankrupt, does that mean that their electricity generation plants would go offline, leaving the Texas electric grid without much-needed power?
 The answer to both of those questions, is of course, no. And we need look no further than Dynegy, a company with generation assets that came out of bankruptcy just two weeks ago, and during no time in that process did their generation plants ever stop churning out electricity.
 The most important thing for Texans to understand is that a bankruptcy or sale of one or more of EFH’s business units would ever result in an interruption in electricity for individual customers.

 That being said, this news doesn’t mean there aren’t potential ramifications for customers if one or more of EFH’s companies goes bankrupt.
 In fact, these articles might already be signalling something for TXU customers.
-For one, TXU is struggling between dwindling revenues and regular interest rate payments, and it isn’t unreasonable to think that they’ve taken to cost cutting measures wherever possible.
+For one, TXU is struggling between dwindling revenues and regular interest rate payments, and it isn’t unreasonable to think that they’ve taken to cost-cutting measures wherever possible.
 In fact, as a website that solicits customer reviews, I see a lot of dissatisfaction with TXU’s customer service.
 It isn’t unreasonable to think Customer Service might have been an area where TXU has cut spending in light of their financial constraints.
 Of course, this would seem to be a small contributing expense or cost-saving measure to what amounts to a debt problem larger than most countries in Europe.

 If Luminent were to go bankrupt (and/or if it changed hands), it could affect all Texans in one area: electricity rates.
 It’s very likely that trading costs and the bids with which Luminent puts into the grid will increase.
-What that means exactly is that groups trading with Luminent will have to pay more for their electricity, and in turn those prices will trickle down to every Texas electricity customer eventually.
-Because Luminent owns 20% of the generation assets in Texas, it would be impossible for everyone not to be effected by the trickle down effect.
+What that means exactly is that groups trading with Luminent will have to pay more for their electricity, and in turn, those prices will trickle down to every Texas electricity customer eventually.
+Because Luminent owns 20% of the generation assets in Texas, it would be impossible for everyone not to be affected by the trickle-down effect.
 Additionally, any retail electricity provider who is required to trade with Luminent because they have a credit agreement (if there are any) would certainly incur higher trading costs.
 This, in turn, would almost certainly be reflected in higher prices for customers.
 But, that situation might not even exist, and if it does that is exactly the kind of thing competition brings to the marketplace in customer’s favor.

-Of course it is also worth the consideration that EFH could be leveraging this situation and articles such as these released this week to pressure their debt holders to further restructure their debt and buy more time.
-Just recently one group released an article discussing the idea of a EFH bailout by the government in the “too big to fail” vein.
+Of course, it is also worth the consideration that EFH could be leveraging this situation and articles such as these released this week to pressure their debt holders to further restructure their debt and buy more time.
+Just recently one group released an article discussing the idea of an EFH bailout by the government in the “too big to fail” vein.
 It’s a pretty baseless concept grounded almost solely in the notion that Governor Perry has received lots of campaign contributions from EHF over the years.
 However, any kind of perception by the public that bad things could happen if TXU or Luminent go bankrupt, or that there would be some kind of interruption of service by Oncor, could conceivably give TXU more leverage at the negotiating table, be it for more money and time or a more favorable position if some of EFH’s assets will be put up for sale to repay debt.
-Unfortunately many people still don’t understand quite how deregulated electricity works, so the idea of segments of EHF going bankrupt could create a panic or concern that isn’t warranted.
-But either way, we will almost certainly have an idea of the company’s intentions in regards to fund raising or bankruptcy by the end of 2013, if not sooner, what with that 3.8 billion in debt coming mature in 2014.
+Unfortunately, many people still don’t understand quite how deregulated electricity works, so the idea of segments of EHF going bankrupt could create a panic or concern that isn’t warranted.
+But either way, we will almost certainly have an idea of the company’s intentions in regards to fund-raising or bankruptcy by the end of 2013, if not sooner, what with that 3.8 billion in debt coming mature in 2014.